-Welcome to Spring.
 National Wattle Day was first celebrated in New South Wales, Victoria and South Australia on 1 September 1910, then in Western Australia and Queensland in 1912.
 Wattle had become a symbol of Australian national identity from Federation — becoming one nation — the Commonwealth of Australia, on 1 January 1901.
-Branches of wattle then featured in the Commonwealth Coat of Arms from 1912 and from 1914 during World War I wattle sprigs and wattle badges (illustrated) were sold as a patriotic symbol to raise money for the troops overseas and later for women and children’s charities.
+Branches of wattle then featured in the Commonwealth Coat of Arms from 1912 and from 1914 during the First World War wattle sprigs and wattle badges (illustrated) were sold as a patriotic symbol to raise money for the troops overseas and later for women and children’s charities.
 The golden blossoms, found throughout the continent, even inspired Australia’s choice of green and gold for national sporting teams.

 ‘Wattle Day’ badges